ibm-cloud-docs/direct-link/faqs.md

 Exchange and Connect support up to a 1500-byte Maximum Transmission Unit (MTU).
 {: important}

-## With Direct Link Connect how does a customer ensure router diversity through the same carrier (for example, Verizon in DAL03)?
+## With Direct Link Connect how does a customer ensure router diversity through the same carrier?
 {: #with-direct-link-connect-how-does-a-customer-ensure-router-diversity-through-the-same-carrier}
 {: faq}